yduf/yduf.github.io/_posts/2021-06-12-bit-ternary-coded-decimal.md

 ---
-published: true
 title: Binary-coded Ternary
 tags: ternary bits math c++ tic-tac-toe
+toc: true
 ---
 > Representing [Tic-tac-toe]({% post_url 2021-06-08-tic-tac-toe %}) in ternary form, and efficiently generating all possible boards. - yduf

 Rather than doing binary to ternary number conversion [(implying divide and mod by 3)](https://stackoverflow.com/a/7466840/51386), we can directly count in binary-coded ternary form.

-## Ternary Increment
+# Ternary Increment
 My own code to increment from 1 to N in binary-coded ternary representation.
 Trick is to use the binary + for handling carry over, by first allowing propagation when it will be needed and then masking spurious bits.

 TODO: would it allow general addition operation (ternary) + binary operand ?